OpusCapitaBES/js-react-i18n/README.md

 ### Component

-Each component may register own messages in global _i18n_ using _register_ method of IntlManager.
+Each component may register own messages in global _i18n_ using _register_ method of I18nManager.

 ```javascript